 engaged in using energy responsibly is a critical component of any

 school efficiency approach.

 Learn more about Trane programs to involve students and staff in school energy efficiency.

-Trane has found that implementing upgrades to achieve performance improvements typically yields the following energy savings:
+The energy conservation measures (ECMs) Trane recommends—and the resulting financial benefits—will be unique to your district and based on the condition of your buildings.
+In general, Trane has found that implementing upgrades to achieve performance improvements typically yields the following energy savings:

 A declining enrollment and lower revenues left Homestead High School with the challenge of determining ways to reduce costs, while maintaining an environment conducive to learning, and supportive of significant after hours use of the facility by the community.
 With fewer dollars available to pay rising gas and electric bills, as well as significant demand charges, the school sought ways to save by implementing energy saving strategies, setting energy consumption targets, creating awareness regarding the cost of community events, engaging students, and enabling more effective decision making by facility managers and school administrators.

 1 Gregory Kats, “Greening America’s Schools Costs and Benefits,” October 2006